 - 1/2 cup pure cocoa powder (unsweetened)

-Preheat the oven to 350 F. Lightly oil an 8-inch springform pan, and line the bottom with parchment paper.
+Preheat oven to 350 F. Lightly oil an 8-inch springform pan and line the bottom with parchment paper.

-In a double-boiler or microwave, melt the chocolate.
-Or, place the chocolate in a heatproof bowl, and set it into a small saucepan of gently simmering water (make sure that the bottom of the bowl nests in the saucepan, but doesn't touch the water).
-Stir frequently until the chocolate is completely melted, then remove the bowl from the saucepan, and set aside.
-(It's a good idea to dry any condensation from the outside of the bowl, so the water doesn't drip into the chocolate and cause it to seize.)
+In a double boiler or microwave, melt the chocolate.
+Alternatively, place the chocolate in a heatproof bowl and set it into a small saucepan of gently simmering water.
+(Make sure that the bottom of the bowl nests in the saucepan but doesn't touch the water.)
+Stir frequently until the chocolate is completely melted, remove the bowl from the saucepan, and set aside.
+(It's a good idea to dry any condensation from the outside of the bowl so the water doesn't drip into the chocolate and cause it to seize.)

 In a large bowl, combine the chocolate and sugar, mixing well with a wire whisk.
 Whisk in the oil, coffee (if using), vanilla, cinnamon, and salt.
 Add the eggs one at a time, whisking after each addition.
 Sprinkle the cocoa powder evenly over the top of the batter, then whisk until it is fully incorporated.

 Pour the batter into the prepared pan, smoothing the top with a spatula.
-Bake in the preheated oven for 30 to 35 minutes, or until the top of the cake is firm, has a thin, shiny crust, and a tester inserted in the center comes out mostly clean.
-Place the cake in its pan, on a wire rack to cool.
+Bake in the preheated oven for 30 to 35 minutes or until the top of the cake is firm and has a thin, shiny crust and a tester inserted in the center comes out mostly clean.
+Place the cake, still in its pan, on a wire rack to cool.

-Run an offset spatula or knife around the perimeter of the cake to loosen, then open the springform pan latch and remove the ring from the pan bottom.
+Run an offset spatula or knife around the perimeter of the cake to loosen it, then open the springform pan latch, and remove the ring from the pan bottom.
 Place a large plate on top of the cake, and holding both the plate and pan bottom, flip to invert the cake.
-Remove the pan bottom, peel off the parchment, and invert the cake back onto a cake plate or platter, so it is right-side up.
-Serve solo, or with fresh berries, sorbet, whipped cream, or ice cream.
+Remove the pan bottom, peel off the parchment, and invert the cake back onto a cake plate or platter, so it is right side up.
+Serve solo or with fresh berries, sorbet, whipped cream, or ice cream.